Journal Entry: November 14, 2025

 π₯ The Hot Lure & The "Burn and Kill" Retrieve

-⭐ Successful Lure Combination: Underspin Finesse ⭐
+⭐ Successful Lure Combination: Underspin and Finesse Trailer⭐

 | Product | Specs Used | Why It Worked |